 Application requirements

-Each person making a nomination needs to create a personal user account to ensure that the application can be submitted securely and so as not to jeopardise the proposed investigation or those involved.
-The nomination form can be saved and is accessible until the nomination is completed and ready for submission.
+Each person making a nomination needs to create a personal user account to ensure the application can be submitted securely and so as not to jeopardize the proposed investigation or those involved.
+The nomination form can be saved and is accessible until ready for submission.
 Once the application is submitted, it can no longer be edited.

 Nominations for the IJ4EU Impact Award must include:

-• Name and contact details of the person submitting the nomination
+• Name and contact details of the person nominating the project

 • Name and contact details of the lead nominee